Nordia Witter: Personal life

 Nordia met music Executive Music Producer Jon Baker in 2004 and they had a son in 2007.
 They got married in 2013 at the Trident Hotel and Trident Castle, both properties whose complete upgrade and renovation Baker was responsible for managing and implementing from the ground up as part of his Geejam Collection Hotel Group, which compromises a boutique hotel, private villas, and a state-of-the-art recording studio in Port Antonio, Jamaica.

 Nordia's mother-in-law is Maureen Baker, a British former fashion designer.
 She was the chief designer for the Susan Small label for many years, before working for her own label.
 She is perhaps best known as the designer of the wedding dress of Princess Anne.

-In 2014, yet another tragedy changed Nordia's life completely.
-Her older brother whom she had been very close to died in a motorcycle accident on 26 December 2014.
-He had just walked her up the aisle at her wedding the year before.
-She was set to do great things in music in 2015 including working with Tom Elmhirst, a British specialist mix engineer, who had won 13 Grammy awards to date for his work with Amy Winehouse, Adele, David Bowie, Beck and Cage The Elephant.
-But the death of her brother took an emotional toll and she found herself leaning more toward spirituality to help recuperate from her loss.
-She took a long pause during this period to grow and find her purpose.
-Now she's moving in a different direction with her music and also looking into expanding her creative portfolio, including starting her own fashion line and working as A&R/Co-Manager for Gee Street Records.
+The older brother of Witter, who was close to her, died in a motorcycle accident on 26 December 2014, a year after he had walked her up the aisle during her wedding ceremony.
+After his demise, Witter decided to take a break from her music career and focus on spiritualism.
+Later, Witter resumed her music career by collaborating with the British mix engineer Tom Elmhirst, who had worked with Amy Winehouse, Adele, David Bowie, Beck and Cage The Elephant.
+In addition, she began venturing into other areas of business such as making a fashion line and also played the part of an A&R/Co-Manager for Gee Street Records.